neuml/codequestion/README.md

 The model can also be manually installed if the machine doesn't have direct internet access.
 Pre-trained models are pulled from the [github release page](https://github.com/neuml/codequestion/releases)

-    unzip codequestion-model.zip ~/.codequestion
+    unzip cqmodel.zip ~/.codequestion

 It is possible for codequestion to be customized to run against a custom question-answer repository and more will come on that in the future.
 At this time, only the Stack Exchange model is supported.

 ### Running queries

-The easiest way to run queries is to start a codequestion shell
+The fastest way to run queries is to start a codequestion shell

-    python -m codequestion.shell
+    codequestion

 A prompt will come up.
 Queries can be typed directly into the console.